cqu-isse/CARLCS-CNN/README.md

-# The implementation of paper "Improving Code Search with Co-Attentive Representation Learning" (CCF-B)
+# The implementation of paper "Improving Code Search with Co-Attentive Representation Learning"